waqaskanju/portfolio/README.md

 # Portfolio Repo

 This Repo is for creating a simple portoflio project.
+It was one to the task in Microvese journey of learning HTML and CSS and create a dynamic website

 ## Built With